dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Consolidation:</mark>
 - Replacement of multiple independent storage devices by fewer devices that support capacity sharing - disk and tape pooling.
-- SANs provide the ultimate in scalability - software can allow multiple SAN devices to appear as a single pool of storage accessible to all processors on the SAN.
+- SANs provide the ultimate scalability - software can allow multiple SAN devices to appear as a single pool of storage accessible to all processors on the SAN.
 - Storage on a SAN can be managed from a single point of control.
 Controls over which hosts can see which storage (called zoning and LUN masking) can be implemented.

 <mark style="background: #BABD00;">Protection:</mark>